Jeremy Bentham: The Man Who Mummified Himself

 According to an article published in The Psychic News in 1935, Dr. H. J. Spenser, one-time headmaster of UCS, had a bizarre encounter with Bentham’s ghost.

-The story goes that late one evening, Dr. Spenser was walking to his apartment within the hospital when he was abruptly alerted to the presence of loud approaching footsteps echoing ominously down the corridor.
+The story goes that late one evening, Dr. Spenser was walking to his apartment within the college when he was abruptly alerted to the presence of loud approaching footsteps echoing ominously down the corridor.
 The gait was oddly distinct: a peculiar shuffling, with one foot seemingly dragging reluctantly behind the other.

 With his curiosity now fully piqued, the doctor cautiously swung the door open, expecting to encounter the source of the unsettling sounds.